 Ideally suited for tool sharpening, this is the perfect tool for woodworkers.
 These types of grinders will usually run at lower speeds and be more suitable for more precise and delicate work than the automotive variety.

 Last but not least, the standard variable speed bench grinder offers a lot of flexibility but it can get pricey.
 These grinders allow you to adjust speed and change different types of wheels.
-This will allow you to work on more diverse projects more efficiently, with less constraints.
+This will allow you to work on more diverse projects more efficiently, with fewer constraints.

 The Wen Bench 4276 bench grinder is exactly what you need to replace tedious manual sharpening with an efficient process that takes a fraction of the time and produces excellent results.
 Sporting a stable base that will fix itself steadily in the work surface, this grinder will go as high as 3450 RPM and provide a great efficient grinding experience for your tools.